tymonherzyk/neutral-modelling-framework/Fitting/README.md

 [phat, pci, nll, output] = mlecustomfit(data,varargin{:}); %%edited to run mlecustomfit
 ```

 To create _mlecustomfit.m_ a copy of _mlecustom.m_ must first be made. _mlecustom.m_ can be found in MATLAB program files with the stats toolbox.
 File path will look similar to _C:\Program Files\MATLAB\R2020b\toolbox\stats\stats\private\_.
 Save this copy as _mlecustomfit.m_ within the _Fitting_ folder.
 In total only one line is modified between _mlecustom.m_ and _mlecustomfit.m_.
 This is line 1.
-Line 1 referees to the function definition line, this is altered to include additional outputs `nll` and `output`.
+Line 1 refers to the function definition line, this is altered to include additional outputs `nll` and `output`.
 The modified line of code is provided below:
 ```matlab
 function [phat, pci, nll, output] = mlecustomfit(data,varargin) %%edited to include nll and output as output vectors
 ```